richardbritto97/Multivariate-Analysis-Project/README.md

 member_id | Unique identifier
-loan_status | Current status of the loan int_rate | Interest Rate on the loan default_flag | A Boolean value where 0 means no default & 1 means default
+loan_status | Current status of the loan int_rate | Interest Rate on the loan
+Bin_int | int_rate bins for categorical use
+dti | A ratio calculated using the borrower’s total monthly debt payments on the total debt obligations, excluding mortgage and the requested LC loan, divided by the borrower’s self-reported monthly income.
+Bin_dti | dti bins for categorical use
+Default_flag | A Boolean value where 0 means no default & 1 means default
-inq_last_6mths | The number of inquiries in past 6 months (excluding auto and mortgage inquiries) Annual_inc | The self-reported annual income provided by the borrower during registration.
+No_of_Enquiry | The number of inquiries in past 6 months (excluding auto and mortgage inquiries) enq_buckets | bucket or groups of enquiry for categorical use annual_inc | The self-reported annual income provided by the borrower during registration.
-Purpose | A category provided by the borrower for the loan request. open_acc | The number of open credit lines in the borrower's credit file.
-No_of_Ac | Categorical value for open_acc variable
-emp_length | The job title supplied by the Borrower when applying for the loan. loan_amnt | The listed amount of the loan applied for by the borrower.
-If at some point in time, the credit department reduces the loan amount, then it will be reflected in this value. dti | A ratio calculated using the borrower’s total monthly debt payments on the total debt obligations, excluding mortgage and the requested LC loan, divided by the borrower’s self-reported monthly income. revol_util | Revolving line utilization rate, or the amount of credit the borrower is using relative to all available revolving credit. total_pymnt | Payments received to date for total amount funded total_rec_late_fee | Late fees received to date delinq_2yrs | The past-due amount owed for the accounts on which the borrower is now delinquent.
+Income_bins | bins of income for categorical use and to map outliers easily Purpose | A category provided by the borrower for the loan request. home_ownership | status of the ownership of the borrower's property, takes categorical value purpose | states the purpose for which the loan was taken open_acc | The number of open credit lines in the borrower's credit file. emp_length | The job title supplied by the Borrower when applying for the loan. verification_status | the status of verification stating whether source verified, verified, or not verified delinq_2yrs | The past-due amount owed for the accounts on which the borrower is now delinquent. loan_amnt | The listed amount of the loan applied for by the borrower.
+If at some point in time, the credit department reduces the loan amount, then it will be reflected in this value.
+Bins_loan_amt | Bins for loan_amnt for categorical use

 #### SPECIFIC QUESTIONS: